-Environmental Management is responsible for monitoring water quality in urban lakes, rivers, neighborhood creeks, and storm drains.
+Environmental Quality is responsible for monitoring water quality in urban lakes, rivers, neighborhood creeks, and storm drains.
 Storm drain systems are designed to remove stormwater runoff from urban areas.
 In Fort Worth, the stormwater sewer system is separate from the wastewater sewer system, and runoff flows directly to the nearest body of water without being treated.
 Pollutants, including fertilizers, pesticides, oil, and detergents that are present on urban land, streets, other surfaces, or are illegally dumped into storm drains, go directly into a body of water each time it rains.

 - Construction Permits